nuraulaola/Netflix-Data-Analysis-with-Python/README.md

 ## Overview

 Conduct a thorough data analysis of Netflix using Python to unveil key insights and trends, fostering a detailed understanding of the platform's performance and user behavior.
+Datasets obtained from [Kaggle](https://www.kaggle.com/): [Netflix Prize Data](https://www.kaggle.com/netflix-inc/netflix-prize-data)

 ## Key Features